equinor/neqsim-python/README.md

 ## Acknowledgments
 A number of master and PhD students at NTNU have contributed to development of NeqSim.
 We greatly acknowledge their contributions.

-Introduction to how to use neqsim in python are given in the Jupyter files.